 On February 15, 2013, the Company entered into an interim bridge loan agreement with Sino Minerals Corp., a subsidiary of Goldrock Resources Co.
 Ltd. for the amount of \$300,000.
 Goldrock Resources Co.
 Ltd. is a related party of the Company with two directors in common.
-The loan is unsecured, bears interest at 8% per annum, matures on June 30, 2013 and is payable on or before maturity without penalty.
+The loan was unsecured, borne interest at 8% per annum and was fully repaid in May 2013.